danzek/ctf-crypto-challenge/README.md

 To generate 10 sample salted hashes from the word list (assumes word list is named `words.txt` and is in the `wordlist` folder):

     go run main.go crackme test

+Of course you can compile it for your platform with `go build` and run whatever you name the executable as well.

 Why?
 ---